Get Your Free 8 Steps to CRNA Road Map Guide

-Being a CRNA sure sounds like the dream, but how can you actually get there?
+Being a CRNA sure sounds like the dream, but what are the steps to get there?
 In this episode, our host Jenny Finnell walks you through the process of mapping out your CRNA journey in five steps!
 Jenny shares the five key areas she has identified to be critical in your time spent planning for CRNA, with about 10 to 11 categories to deep dive into.
 Jenny also touches on the character and behavior development needed for this journey.
 Take advantage of this opportunity!
 It’s never too early or late to start preparing for your career as a CRNA.
 Tune in now!

 Watch the episode here